 How did the recent hurricanes in Puerto Rico impact the average body size of freshwater fish found in Puerto Rican rivers?
 Saniei and Crispo used data on fish body size from the two aquatic sites in the Atlantic Neotropical Domain (D04): CUPE and GUIL.
 They compared the data from before and after the hurricanes for four freshwater species.

-Blue oaks are a keystone species in the woodlands of central California; however, climate change and land management practices have threatened populations in many areas.
+Blue oaks are a keystone species in the woodlands of central California; however, temperature change and land management practices have threatened populations in many areas.
 NEON's Sokaina Alkhafaji partnered with the Sierra Foothill Conservancy and the University of California Cooperative Extension to develop blue oak monitoring protocols that could be used by landowners and conservation organizations across the state.

 A new paper in Journal of Animal Ecology uses NEON lidar data plus observational data to explore relationships between animal species richness and various local and regional variables.
 The goal?
 To determine which variables have the best predictive power for species richness at different scales.